 Figure BET-5.
 Kobe plot summarising the results for each of the models in the structural uncertainty grid.
-The points represent SBrecent /SBMSY.

-Figure BET-6.
-Kobe plot summarising the results for each of the models in the structural uncertainty grid.
-The points represent SBlatest /SBMSY.
+In the upper panel, the points represent SBrecent/SBMSY, where SBrecent is the mean SB over 2012-2015.
+In the lower panel, the points represent SBlatest/SBMSY, where SBlatest is from 2015.

 Table BET-2.
 Summary of reference points over the 36 models in the structural uncertainty grid.
 Note that SBrecent/SBF=0 is calculated where SBrecent is the mean SB over 2012-2015 at the request of the Scientific Committee.